USEPA/RAQSAPI/README.md

 to install the development version of RAQSAPI, first If not already installed, install the remotes package and its dependencies.
-Then run the following in an R environment.
+Then run the following in a R environment.

 ``` r
 remotes::install_github(repo = "USEPA/raqsapi",